 Will Others Use the TV at the Same Time?

 This may be a bigger deal than you think.
 And, here’s why.
-Many TV’s only play the sound through the “active” output which is usually the built-in speakers.
+Many TVs only play the sound through the “active” output, usually built-in speakers.
 So, when you plug anything into the audio out ports, it may shut off the speakers and only play through the added device.
 That means no one else can hear the TV.

 Is the TV Listening Device Easy to Use?

 Is the device easy to use?
 Make sure any buttons or controls are clearly labeled.
-You should be able to understand how to use the device without having to read a manual.
+You should be able to understand how to use the device without reading a manual.
 The optimal choice is probably one with a simple volume adjustment wheel or switch.

 Is Your Choice Hearing Aid Compatible?